 VICE: Who broke your heart?

-While Lucy and I were getting together he would talk to me when he was drunk in a way that was quite angry, patronising and generally hostile towards Lucy for the way she had apparently "played with his emotions" and "didn't respect the emotions of anybody in her pursuit to get what she wants".
-We were from the same town but he was her friend, really.
+While Lucy and I were getting together, he would talk to me when he was drunk in a way that was quite angry, patronizing, and generally hostile toward Lucy for the way she had apparently "played with his emotions" and "didn't respect the emotions of anybody in her pursuit to get what she wants."
+We were from the same town, but he was her friend, really.
 I never liked him, for obvious reasons.

 So did Lucy and Andy stay together?